 One of the ‘Magnificent Seven’ garden cemeteries built when Victorian London was too full of the dead, Abney Park’s garden element has, over the years, assumed feral dominion over the dwindling numbers of burials.
-And the graveyard’s dark, knotted pathways and strange, ivy-ridden desire lines have come to acquire a reputation for danger.
+The graveyard’s dark, knotted pathways and ivy-ridden desire lines have acquired a reputation for danger.

 Beneath the wild-turned trees that spread in every direction from the ruined chapel at the cemetery’s heart, worried by creepers, slowly crushed by roots, lie forgotten numbers of graves.

 One of them, maybe, belongs to one Alice Mayhew.
 If so – and if you could find the 19th Century headstone – it would tell you that Alice was 6 years old when she died.

 It would be half right.

 Alice’s father, William Mayhew, was a prominent local Methodist and businessman.
 When he announced, in October 1882, that his daughter had died, and that she had been quietly buried in a secret location, his status may have accounted for how little further investigation took place.
 But it also meant that the people of Stoke Newington were quick to fill the gaps with rumours.

 That the child had been buried in Abney Park was just one.
 Some said she had never left the large, sprawling house.
 She was still there somewhere – dead or alive, depending on the teller.

 Another, persistent rumour, that seemed to have the weight of having originated with the house-staff, was that Alice hadn’t died at all, but disappeared – unaccountably – from under the family’s nose.

 But the story which took hold among the community was that what had killed Alice was arsenic in the nursery wallpaper.